rstudio/packrat/index.md

 ## Installing packrat

-Until packrat is ready for CRAN, you can install it directly from GitHub using [devtools](https://github.com/hadley/devtools). **It's very important that you use devtools 1.4 or later to install packrat, otherwise you will get errors when you try to use it.** If you already have devtools installed, make sure it's 1.4 or later before proceeding.
+Packrat is now available on CRAN, so you can install it with:

+    > install.packages("packrat")

+If you like to live on the bleeding edge, you can also install the development version of Packrat with:

     > install.packages("devtools")
-    > install.packages("packrat")
+    > devtools::install_github("rstudio/packrat")

 You'll also need to make sure your machine is able to build packages from source.
 See [Package Development